genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/05_components.md

 ```
 ![](/img/enabled.PNG)

+### chart

+Charts have a dedicated [page](../../../gpalx/user-interface/charts) in the documentation, laying out implementation and properties in detail.

 ### heading

-As the name suggests, this element can be used to control the size and apperance of the text.
-This element accepts a number of parameters.
+As the name suggests, this helper is for adding titles/subtitles to a page.
+This element accepts a number of parameters and optional configurations.
 - ***text*** refers to the text we wish to display.
 This is a mandatory parameter.
 - ***headingSize*** refers to the size for the text.
 This accepts a range of values from 1 to 6.
 They are equivalent to `h1` to `h6` HTML tags.
 - ***id*** refers to a unique id for an element which sets the "id" attribute in an HTML tag.